Current Graduate Students

 Tracy is interested in studying the soil microbial communities of different coastal plant species.
 As a Coastal Climate Risk and Resilience trainee, she is designing a project to evaluate how these plant-microbe interactions affect soil characteristics in coastal areas.
 Major advisors: John Dighton and Jennifer Krumins (Montclair)

-Steve Schulze, M.S. student, Rutgers Camden Biology Department
+Steve Schulze, M.S.
+2020, Rutgers Camden Biology Department

 Denise Hassinger M.S.
 2018 Rutgers Camden Biology Department

 Denise investigated whether commercially targeted white-rot fungi are capable of biodegrading single-use plastics such as polypropylene, polyethylene, and polystyrene in order to combat ever increasing plastic waste.
 Major advisor: John Dighton

 Michael Gallagher Ph.D.
 2017 Rutgers New Brunswick Ecology and Evolution Graduate Program (SEBS)

 Mike’s dissertation focused on the selection of appropriate field and remote sensing methods for evaluating fire effects and evaluating their use for estimating tree mortality, fuel reduction, and seasonal differences in fire effects.
 As a test environment, Mike’s work focused on prescribed fires and wildfire occurring in the New Jersey Pine Barrens.
 Mike is now a post-doc with the USFS.
 Major Advisor: Jason Grabosky

 Natalie Howe Ph.
 D. 2016 Rutgers New Brunswick Ecology and Evolution Graduate Program (SEBS)